byemaxx/MetaX/Docs/MetaX_Cookbook.md

   - Here, you can choose a group as the batch effect, then use [<u>reCombat</u>] (https://github.com/BorgwardtLab/reComBat) for handling.
 - **Data Transformation:**

-  - Log2, Log10, Square root transformation and Cube root transformation.
+  - Log2, Log10, Square root transformation, Cube root transformation and box-cox.

 - **Data Normalization:**